whales-dmtr/expense_tracker/README.md

 - 🪪 JWT-based authentication and authorization
 - ✅ Full CRUD support for expenses
 - 🔍 Search expenses by text or regular expressions
+- 🗄️ Database migrations powered by Alembic
-- 🐳 Dockerized environment with auto-applied Alembic migrations
+- 🐳 Fully Dockerized environment

 ---